-Tilley has presented her work at several conferences, including Analytical Approaches to World Music (AAWM), Society for Ethnomusicology (SEM), and Society for Music Theory (SMT).
-Her research interests range from Balinese music to variation and improvisation to cross-cultural musical analysis.
-Her recent article “Dialect, Diffusion, and Balinese Drumming: Using Sociolinguistic Models for the Analysis of Regional Variation in Kendang Arja” borrowed theories of linguistic diffusion and variation to explain drum pattern diffusion and change in kendang arja traditions.
-Her forthcoming chapter in the Springer Handbook of Systematic Musicology, “Analytical Ethnomusicology: How We Got Out of Analysis, and How to Get Back In,” examines and critiques the many analytical methods used by ethnomusicologists in the last 130 years.
-Tilley’s current book project combines the research of her M.A. and Ph.D., using these examples as case studies for a broader discussion of both the freedom and the constraint inherent in collaborative improvisation.
+Tilley has presented her work at several conferences, including Analytical Approaches to World Music (AAWM), Society for Ethnomusicology (SEM), Society for Music Theory (SMT), and the Society for Music Analysis (SMA)’s Music Analysis Conference.
+Her research interests range from Balinese music to improvisation to cross-cultural musical analysis.
+Her article “Dialect, Diffusion, and Balinese Drumming: Using Sociolinguistic Models for the Analysis of Regional Variation in Kendang Arja,” published in Ethnomusicology, borrowed theories of linguistic diffusion and variation to explain drum pattern diffusion and change in kendang arja traditions.
+Her chapter in the 2018 Springer Handbook of Systematic Musicology, “Analytical Ethnomusicology: How We Got Out of Analysis, and How to Get Back In,” examines and critiques the many analytical methods used by ethnomusicologists in the last 130 years.
+And her chapter in the forthcoming edited volume Current Research in Systematic Musicology explores ways that ethnography and fieldwork methods can nuance an analysis of kendang arja improvisation.
 She is also beginning to explore computational analysis of Balinese improvisation, and looks forward to training her lens on improvised forms in other music cultures.

 Tilley teaches Introduction to World Music (21M.030) as well as courses on Indonesian music and Rhythms of the World.
 She has also led the MIT Balinese gamelan.